greggirwin/red-hof/code-analysis/forall.md

 # FORALL

 FORALL is a somewhat low-level construct.
-It's main use is to provide for the deficiencies of FOREACH:
+It's main use is to **provide for the deficiencies of FOREACH**:
 - 42% were imitating MAP-EACH, latter being unavailable or limited (67% in-place maps, 33% mapped into another target)
 - 31% were meant to be FOREACHs, but didn't become so for whatever reason
 - 20% were adding an index to FOREACH, noble cause if REPEAT wouldn't have been better at that